jjt/jjt.github.io/_posts/2013-11-14-building-angular-apps-with-yeoman-and-generator-angular.md

 You'll now see approximately 20 metric assloads of output to the screen while Yeoman scaffolds out our project and pulls down npm and Bower modules.
 Assuming everything went OK, we should be able to start our server with Grunt:

     $ grunt server

+    Running "server" task
+    # ... sub tasks

+    Running "watch" task
+    Waiting...

+At this point, we have our development server running at `http://127.0.0.1:9000/` and Grunt is monitoring our project for changes.
+If we modify a `.scss` or `.coffee` file (if you added the `--coffee` flag when starting the project), it will recompile to css/js respectively and livereload will refresh the browser automatically.

-This should open up a browser window with ourApp, which will look something like this:
+Speaking of the browser, running `grunt server` should have opened up a browser tab with our app, which will look something like this:

 ![Screenshot of Angular app on first run](/media/ng-generator-1.png)